• Planning Process

 - Who drives the housing developments

 House building targets are issued to each council by the Scottish Government who are, in turn, driven by an increasing population with a need for homes.
-Developers are not the drivers of housing but are delivering what they are asked to.
+Developers are not the drivers of housing but are fulfilling that demand, as directed by the relevant councils.

 - Who decides where the houses go and how many

 The Council decides where the housing should be built within their area.
-The last Local Development Plan (LDP) for City of Edinburgh Council was approved in Nov 2016.
+A Local Development Plan (LDP) for City of Edinburgh Council was approved in Nov 2016.
 A number of areas in Queensferry were included in this LDP – Dalmeny Park, South Scotstoun, Builyeon Rd and Springfield (see map) QDCC objected to the LDP sites back in 2015 and escalated the objections to Scot Gov. However, the sites were approved.
-The LDP can be viewed here: http://www.edinburgh.gov.uk/…/edinburgh_local_development_p…
+The LDP can be viewed here: Local Development Plan – Edinburgh 2016.
+The next development plan is City Plan 2030 , which was approved by the council in 2021.

 - Who says yes or no